Meir Ettinger

-Meir Ettinger (born 4 October 1991) is an Israeli Kahanist activist and extremist who is known for leading the Hilltop Youth, a group that pursues the expansion of Israeli settlements in the West Bank, conducts punitive price tag attacks on Palestinian villages, and targets Muslim and Christian sites.
-Ettinger has called for the demolition of the secular state of Israel, and its replacement by a religious society based on Biblical principles.
+Meir Ettinger (Hebrew: מאיר אטינגר; born 4 October 1991), also called Meir Mordechai Ettinger is an Israeli Kahanist activist and extremist known for leading the Hilltop Youth, a group that pursues the expansion of Israeli settlements in the West Bank, conducts punitive price tag attacks on Palestinian villages, and targets Palestinians, Christians and in certain instances, Israeli forces.
+Ettinger has called for the demolition of what he and his associates deem ”secular” state of Israel and State of Palestine, and its replacement by a religious society based on Biblical principles.

 Life

 Meir Ettinger is one of 12 children of Mordechai and Tova (née Kahane) Ettinger.
 His father serves as a rabbi at the Har Hamor and Ateret Cohanim yeshivot.
 His mother Tova is the daughter of Rabbi Meir Kahane, regarded as the father of far-right Jewish militancy and the founder of Kach, a radical Orthodox political party and movement later banned by the Israeli government under its anti-terrorism laws.

 Meir was raised in the Jerusalem suburb of Kiryat Moshe.
 While frequenting high school, he began to wander around the hills of the West Bank, a move that disconcerted his parents.
 His wife Moriah was raised in the settlement of Shiloh.